Last updated: September 30, 2024

 Buying a custom-built home

-If you’re having a house built on your own lot with your own design, you have many more financing options, but there are more steps involved.
+If you’re having a house built on your own lot with your own design, you have many more financing options, but could have more steps involved.

-Unless you’re paying in cash, you will need to arrange for a home construction loan.
+Unless you’re paying in cash, you may need to arrange for a home construction loan.
 These are not as widely available as regular home loans, so you may have to shop around.

 When you’re approved for a new home construction loan, you can expect to receive short-term financing with relatively high interest to pay for the build.
 You may be able to find a loan option that allows you to only make regular interest payments while construction is ongoing.